gcunhase/PaperNotes/notes/whyselfattention.md

 ## [Why Self-Attention?
 A Targeted Evaluation of Neural Machine Translation Architectures](http://arxiv.org/abs/1808.08946)
-Gongbo Tang et al., Nov 2018 version
+Gongbo Tang et al., Nov 2018 version, EMNLP 2018

-TLDR; Survey paper comparing RNNs, CNNs and Self-attention models in encoder-decoder format for MT tasks, specifically subject-verb agreement (long-range dependencies) and word sense disambiguation (semantic features).
+TLDR; Survey paper comparing RNNs, CNNs and Self-attention (new SoTA in MT with Transformer) models in encoder-decoder format for MT tasks, specifically subject-verb agreement (long-range dependencies) and word sense disambiguation (semantic features).
 Their conclusion is that Transformers are strong feature extractors and that the number of heads in the transformer affects their ability to model long-range dependency, but they do not outperform RNN in this aspect.

 ### Contributions
 * Empirically testing of long-range dependency strength with subject-verb agreement task -> no evidence that Transformers or CNNs are better than RNNs in this regard